tum-pbs/PhiML/paper.md

 * Data typically represent objects or signals that exist in space and time.
 Data dimensions are interpretable, e.g. vector components, time series, *n*-dimensional lattices.
 * Information transfer is usually local, resulting in sparsity in the dependency matrix between objects (particles, elements or cells).
-* A high numerical accuracy is desirable, often requiring 64-bit floating point calculations.
+* A high numerical accuracy is desirable for some operations, often requiring 64-bit and 32-bit floating point calculations.

 However, current machine learning frameworks have been designed for the core ML tasks which reflects in their priorities and design choices.
-This can result in overly verbose code when implementing scientific applications and may require implementing custom operators, since many common functions like sparse-sparse matrix multiplication, periodic padding or triangular solves are not available in all libraries.
+This can result in overly verbose code when implementing scientific applications and may require implementing custom operators, since many common functions like sparse-sparse matrix multiplication, periodic padding or sparse linear solvers are not available in all libraries.

 $\Phi_\textrm{ML}$ is a scientific computing library based on Python 3 [@Python3] that aims to address these issues and simplify scientific code in the process.
 It consists of a high-level NumPy-like API geared towards writing easy-to-read and scalable simulation code, as well as a neural network API designed to allow users to quickly iterate over many network architectures and hyperparameter settings.